SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/using-search-criteria.md

 2. Click the **Add** button.
     A new line is added to the criteria list and a list of fields to choose from is displayed.

 3. Select the field you want to search for information in.
 You can also [enter the start of the name][2] in the appropriate field.
-There are different types of fields.
-Click the field description for more information about the field type:
+There are different types of fields (click to expand):

     * <details><summary>Text field</summary>